opendocsg/opendoc-supreme-court-judgements/2018_SGHC_277/report.md

 36     PPE adduced no evidence of any request or instruction by Kori to fabricate steel materials after 3 April 2016.
 Neither did it adduce any evidence of any acknowledgement by Kori that it had carried out any steel fabrication work or delivered steel fabricated materials to the worksite after March 2016.
 Surely, some of the supervisors and workers who undertook the steel fabrication work could and should have been called as witnesses to testify that they were on site to carry out steel fabrication work for Kori between April and September 2016.

 37     PPE’s director, Mr Krishnamoorthy Pugazendhi (“Mr Pugaz”), testified that he had time cards to show that his workers were at Kori’s yard to carry out welding work during the relevant period.
 Why these documents were not included as evidence to support PPE’s claim for fabrication work done after March 2016 cannot be readily understood.
-When cross-examined,[\[note: 2\]](#Ftn_2) Mr Pugaz stated as follows:
+When cross-examined,[^2] Mr Pugaz stated as follows:

 Q:So, do you have any record of the workers that you used for the fabrication works?